Heureux-Dev/Heureux-Dev/README.md

 # 💫 About Me:
 Hello!
-I’m Anice, a full-stack developer who enjoys building practical, user-friendly web applications without the unnecessary complications that many tools introduce.
+I’m Nong Van Hieu, a full-stack developer who enjoys building practical, user-friendly web applications without the unnecessary complications that many tools introduce.
 I created the OlovaJS UI Framework because, frankly, the existing options felt bloated and inefficient—so I made something better.<br><br>I’m expanding my backend capabilities to deliver more complete, end-to-end solutions.
 I value clarity, performance, and tools that actually help developers instead of slowing them down.
 With OlovaJS, my goal is simple: empower developers worldwide with a framework that gets out of their way and lets them build.

 # 💻 Tech Stack: